Learn how to install the Genesis Framework for WordPress. The process is a bit different than a more traditional WordPress theme.

-Before we get started – be aware that installing a new theme can (and most likely will) mess up the look of your website.
+Before you get started – be aware that installing a new theme can (and most likely will) mess up the look of your website.

 Proceed with Caution!!! – I can't stress it enough.